accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 Text containing information about the image or the complex form with which it is associated.
 For example, copyright information, date, author, location, technical characteristics, etc.
 #### Link
 A link can take three different forms:
-- a text link, the title of which consists of text only ;
+- a text link, the title of which consists of text only;
 - an image link, the heading of which is made up of the alternative of the image;
 - a composite link combining text and an image, in which case the heading consists of the text and the alternative image.
 #### Link whose nature is not obvious